Cloud Connector Proxy and Firewall Configuration

 The installer will use the settings configured for internet connections.
 If you can browse the internet from the machine then the installer should also function.

-See Changing proxy server settings in Internet Explorer for details of how to configure the proxy settings.
+See How to configure proxy server settings in Windows 8 for details of how to configure the proxy settings.

 Services at Runtime